iamask/alert-workers-count/README.md

 1. **Fetch Data:**

-   - The Worker queries the Cloudflare GraphQL API for the **last 10 minutes** of timeseries data (per minute) for a given zone and ruleset.
+   - The Worker queries the Cloudflare GraphQL API for the **latest 10 minutes** of timeseries data (per minute) for a given account and ruleset.
+   - The query uses `orderBy: [datetimeMinute_DESC]` and `limit: 10` to fetch the most recent 10 data points.
+   - **Note:** The API returns data in descending order (newest to oldest).
+The code reverses this array to process data in chronological order (oldest to newest), which is necessary for correct increase detection.

 2. **Sort and Compare:**

-   - The data is sorted by timestamp.
+   - The data is compared in chronological order (oldest to newest).
    - For each consecutive pair of points, the Worker checks if the current count is greater than the previous count.

 3. **Deduplication:**